/* Google Analytics */ Policies & Procedures | ABROADERABROADER

 2.1.
 Program deposit

-Intern must pay ABROADER a US$500 deposit in order to activate the application.
+The intern must pay ABROADER a 500 USD deposit in order to activate their application.

 2.2.
 Program fee payment

-• Intern will receive an invoice for the remaining balance of the fees (excluding the program deposit) once you are accepted to an ABROADER program – means after Internship Offer Letter is accepted and signed.
-This invoice will be sent along with an Internship Agreement via email to the intern.
+• Intern will receive an invoice for the remaining balance of the fees (excluding the program deposit) after the Internship Offer Letter is accepted and signed.
+This invoice will be sent via email to the intern.

-• This program fee is expected unless an alternative schedule for payment is arranged with and approved by an ABROADER staff in writing, to be fully paid to ABROADER no less than 06 weeks prior to the start of the program.
+• This program fee is expected, unless an alternative schedule for payment is arranged with and approved by an ABROADER staff member in writing, to be fully paid to ABROADER no later than 06 weeks prior to the start of the program.

-• Specific payment terms and due dates are specified in the Invoice for the Program Fee.
+• Specific payment terms and due dates are specified in Invoice for the Program Fee.

 2.3.
 Late payment